 Using castor oil as a natural laxative may be the most commonly known benefit of the oil.
 This natural laxative is classified as a stimulant laxative, which means it increases the activities of the muscles that are responsible for pushing material through the intestines.
 Castor oil has a quick laxative effect because of ricinoleic acid and is often used to treat constipation.
 In addition to that, it was found to help the elderly have a complete bowel movement and reduce the need to strain during defecation.
 There are numerous benefits to having a healthy bowel movement and castor oil can work for all ages too.

-This app allows you to find the best specialists in your area and access healthcare through your smartphone!
+It allows you to find the best specialists in your area and access better healthcare facilities!
 You can book appointments online and consult with doctors virtually over video.
 What’s more, you can maintain digital patient records, track your vitals, and share all this information in a paperless and wireless format with your doctor as needed.
 This makes it much simpler to get the care you need, especially when a visit to the clinic isn’t possible.
-For all these benefits and more, download the app for free from the Apple App Store or Google Play today, and make sure you include castor oil in your everyday grooming activities!
+Get started now and make sure you include castor oil in your everyday grooming activities!